smithy-lang/smithy-rs/design/src/rfcs/rfc0023_sdk_credential_cache_type_safety.md

 - :+1: Removes the possibility of missing out on caching when implementing a custom provider.
 - :+1: Removes the possibility of double caching since the cache implementations won't implement `ProvideCredentials`.
-- :-1: Requires a lot of boilerplate in `aws-config` for the builders, sealed trait, etc.
+- :-1: Requires a lot of boilerplate in `aws-config` for the builders, enum variant structs, etc.
-- :-1: In the beginning, this would be an enum with one variant.
-This might OK though since it would be constructed through methods rather than through the variant directly.

 Commonalities
 -------------